Pearce Duff is the leading powdered blancmange brand in Britain.

-Pearce Duff & Co had been registered as a private limited company by 1937.
-Daniel Duff Jr was managing director.
+Pearce Duff had been registered as a private limited company by 1937.
+Daniel Duff Jr was appointed managing director.

-L G Cockhead died in 1947 with an estate valued at £90,327.
+L G Cockhead died with an estate valued at £90,327 in 1947.
 His nurse, with whom he was romantically involved, was granted an inheritance of £20,000.

 Daniel Duff Jr died with an estate valued at £165,026 in 1953.

 Mechanisation and automation of the factory was completed in the mid-1950s.
 A fully-automated plant for manufacturing custard powder was installed in 1957.
 Products were exported to 77 countries.

-The business remained family-owned, and four members of the Duff family sat on the board of directors in 1960.
-Nearly 30 percent of production was exported by 1962.
+The business remained family-owned, and four members of the Duff family sat on the board of directors.
+Nearly 30 percent of production was exported in 1962.

 A factory was acquired at Annan, Dumfriesshire to manufacture jellies in 1965.

 Hugh Bidwell (1934 -2013) was appointed managing director of Pearce & Duff in 1970, and became chairman from 1971.

-Pearce Duff acquired Marela Ltd from W R Grace of New York in 1973.
+Pearce Duff acquired Marela from W R Grace of New York in 1973.
 Marela manufactured pickles and Fardon’s sauces and vinegar.
 In return, W R Grace and Barings Bank took a 40 percent stake in Pearce Duff.
 The acquisition gave Pearce Duff an annual turnover of around £4.5 million.

 The Bermondsey and Annan factories were closed with the loss of 300 jobs in 1974.
-Production was relocated to a new factory at Dunstable, near Luton.
-50 jobs were relocated to the new location, but 250 jobs were lost.
-The Dunstable site employed 250 people.
+Production was relocated to a new factory at Dunstable, near Luton, where 250 people were employed.

 Sales worth over £3 million in the Middle East and West Africa led Pearce Duff to win a prestigious Queen’s Award for Export Achievement in 1979.

 James Ashby & Sons, tea and coffee importers of London, was acquired in 1983.
 The purchase took Pearce Duff annual turnover to over £16 million.

 Hugh Bidwell and Sir Kenneth Cork (1913 – 1991) held a majority stake in Pearce Duff by 1984.
 That year they sold the business to Gill & Duffus, the largest cocoa trader in the world, for £4 million.